There are quite a lot of situations that make it possible or necessary to write an infinitive verb without “to”

 Guinlist posts about the ordinary use of to in infinitive verbs include 60.
 Purpose Sentences with “For”, 78.
 Infinitive versus Preposition after Nouns, 83.
 Active Verbs with Non-Active Meanings 2, 105.
 Questions with a “to” Verb and 119.
 BE Before a “to” Verb.

 OPTIONAL BARE INFINITIVES

 The to of an infinitive verb is most commonly optional when the infinitive is the second of a pair that are combined together by a suitable linking word.
 In most cases the linking word will be a conjunction, especially and:

 (a) To paraphrase well, one has to comprehend and (TO) REMEMBER the source text.

 The optionality of to before remember here is not surprising, given the way and generally in English allows repeated words to be dropped (see 36.
 Words Left out to Avoid Repetition and 64.
 Double Conjunctions).
 The conjunction than is another common one found with a dropped to:

 (b) Children are often keener to play with their parents than (to) watch TV.

 Situations where the to of an infinitive is optional but not linked to one used earlier are quite rare, but do exist.
-One kind may be illustrated as follows:
+One kind begins with what or all that:

 One other place where a bare infinitive is optional but not linked to an earlier infinitive with to is after the verb HELP and its object, like this: